archivesspace/tech-docs/administration/getting_started.md

 * Java 8 or 11 only (OpenJDK should be fine)
 * At least 1024 MB RAM allocated to the application; at least 2 GB for optimal performance.
 * Solr (for ArchivesSpace versions after 3.1)
+* NodeJS

 ArchivesSpace has been tested on Ubuntu Linux, Mac OS X, and Windows.

 While ArchivesSpace does include an embedded database, MySQL is required for production use.

 (While not officially supported by ArchivesSpace, some community members use MariaDB so there is some community support for version 10.4.10 only.)